-Causes of Cat Choking
+Causes of Choking in Cats

-Throat Swelling – Swelling of the throat can occur due to an allergic reaction or tumor in or around the airway.
+- Throat Swelling.
+Swelling of the throat can occur due to an allergic reaction or tumor in or around the airway.

 Symptoms of Cat Choking

 Symptoms of choking can vary, but generally include anxiety and very obvious distress, in addition to gasping for air, gagging, drooling, and difficulty swallowing.
 Lack of air and injury to the lung may also cause pulmonary edema (fluid in the lungs), which is precipitated by nerve stimulation and potentially life-threatening.

 Best Ways to Reduce the Risk of Choking

 The best way to prevent your cat from choking is by keeping potentially sharp or dangerous items out of their reach and away from their throats.
 Never feed your cat bone-in food items and always ensure that any collar you utilize is a quick-release collar.

 Quick-release collars have a mechanism that opens the collar when extreme pressure or force is exerted, which can help to prevent your cat from strangulation or serious injury.